-Learn more about the 1.5 million children murdered in the Shoah.
+You can learn more about the 1.5 million children murdered in the Shoah.

-Research Your Child
+Researching Your Child

-Learn more about the Shoah
+Learning more about the Shoah

 - Holocaust Education and Resource Centers in the United States and Canada provide access to resources, education, and research.